Australia is a big place, like a really, really big place.

 As one of the major international hubs of Australia (alongside Sydney), it makes perfect sense to end this ultimate east coast road trip in Melbourne.

-But before you rush back home, no matter how much you’ve seen of Australia to this point, Melbourne has its own unique appeal and is well worth exploring as well.
+But before you rush back home, no matter how much you’ve seen of Australia to this point, Melbourne has its unique appeal and is well worth exploring.

-With so much to see and do, you will need to give yourself at least a week, probably two, to properly explore the city.
+With so much to see and do, you will need to give yourself at least a week, probably two, to explore the city properly.

 Once you’ve wrapped up everything you want to see in Melbourne, I would also suggest that you make time in your schedule to also make a quick visit down to Phillip Island.